Webster defines Escrow as:

 For a title and/or escrow company, their duty is to act as a neutral third party, they hold all documents and monies, until all of the terms and conditions in the contract have been met and the property is in title insurable condition.
 The transfer can then be made from the Seller to the Purchaser.
-Title companies do not work for the Seller nor for the Purchaser, however are employed by both parties and act only upon mutually agreed written instructions.
-In Arizona, a title company, or an escrow company, rather than an attorney, serves this purpose while a few states still use attorneys.
+Title companies do not work for the Seller or for the Purchaser.
+They are employed by both parties and act only upon mutually agreed upon written instructions.
+In Arizona, a title company, or an escrow company, rather than an attorney, serves this purpose.